bencullivan/cpp_library/README.md

 # cpp_library

-Copy-pasteable C++ code for common data structures and algorithms.
+Copy-pasteable C++ code for data structures and algorithms.